Preventing Proximity Bias in the Hybrid Workplace

 By transforming the digital workspace and being cognizant of potential favoritism toward on-site employees, organizations can foster an inclusive hybrid workplace culture where everyone has an equal voice and opportunity.

-Proximity bias is the idea that on-site employees will be favored over remote employees due to their close physical proximity to managers and coworkers.
+Proximity bias is the idea that on-site employees will be favored over remote employees due to their physical proximity to managers and coworkers.
 Like most biases, proximity bias often happens unconsciously.
-But it is hurtful to remote employees and can be damaging to an organization's culture and reputation.
+However, it is hurtful to remote employees and can be damaging to an organization's culture and reputation.

 Because hybrid workplaces are highly susceptible to proximity bias, it's important to watch for warning signs.
 Such bias can be as subtle as remote employees missing out on office perks, being excluded from team lunches or not being able to effectively participate in meetings.
 Proximity bias can also appear in more obvious and extreme ways, such as the consistent promotion of on-site over remote employees and remote employees earning less than those who work in the office.